TAL Education Group (NYSE:TAL) Trading 4.5% Higher

 Analysts Set New Price Targets

-Several research analysts have recently weighed in on the company.
-JPMorgan Chase & Co. upgraded TAL Education Group from an “underweight” rating to a “neutral” rating in a research note on Monday, May 2nd.
-CICC Research cut TAL Education Group from an “outperform” rating to a “market perform” rating in a report on Monday, May 2nd.
-Finally, StockNews.com cut TAL Education Group from a “hold” rating to a “sell” rating in a report on Saturday, August 13th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold”.
+Several analysts have weighed in on the company.
+StockNews.com cut TAL Education Group from a “hold” rating to a “sell” rating in a report on Saturday, August 13th.
+JPMorgan Chase & Co. raised TAL Education Group from an “underweight” rating to a “neutral” rating in a report on Monday, May 2nd.
+Finally, CICC Research lowered TAL Education Group from an “outperform” rating to a “market perform” rating in a research report on Monday, May 2nd.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat, the stock presently has an average rating of “Hold”.

-Several institutional investors and hedge funds have recently modified their holdings of the business.
-Envestnet Asset Management Inc. bought a new position in shares of TAL Education Group during the 4th quarter valued at about $118,000.
-SG Americas Securities LLC increased its position in shares of TAL Education Group by 166.4% during the 4th quarter.
-SG Americas Securities LLC now owns 542,695 shares of the company’s stock valued at $2,133,000 after purchasing an additional 339,016 shares during the last quarter. abrdn plc increased its position in shares of TAL Education Group by 59.8% during the 4th quarter. abrdn plc now owns 73,712 shares of the company’s stock valued at $290,000 after purchasing an additional 27,584 shares during the last quarter.
-Profund Advisors LLC increased its position in shares of TAL Education Group by 544.3% during the 4th quarter.
-Profund Advisors LLC now owns 149,766 shares of the company’s stock valued at $589,000 after purchasing an additional 126,521 shares during the last quarter.
-Finally, First Trust Advisors LP increased its position in shares of TAL Education Group by 493.7% during the 4th quarter.
-First Trust Advisors LP now owns 149,875 shares of the company’s stock valued at $589,000 after purchasing an additional 124,629 shares during the last quarter.
-Hedge funds and other institutional investors own 43.75% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of TAL.
+Envestnet Asset Management Inc. bought a new position in TAL Education Group during the 4th quarter worth approximately $118,000.
+SG Americas Securities LLC grew its position in shares of TAL Education Group by 166.4% in the 4th quarter.
+SG Americas Securities LLC now owns 542,695 shares of the company’s stock worth $2,133,000 after buying an additional 339,016 shares during the last quarter. abrdn plc grew its position in shares of TAL Education Group by 59.8% in the 4th quarter. abrdn plc now owns 73,712 shares of the company’s stock worth $290,000 after buying an additional 27,584 shares during the last quarter.
+Profund Advisors LLC grew its position in shares of TAL Education Group by 544.3% in the 4th quarter.
+Profund Advisors LLC now owns 149,766 shares of the company’s stock worth $589,000 after buying an additional 126,521 shares during the last quarter.
+Finally, First Trust Advisors LP grew its position in shares of TAL Education Group by 493.7% in the 4th quarter.
+First Trust Advisors LP now owns 149,875 shares of the company’s stock worth $589,000 after buying an additional 124,629 shares during the last quarter.
+43.75% of the stock is currently owned by institutional investors.

 TAL Education Group Company Profile